medicalid/medicalid.github.io/needs-your-help.md

     <p>
         What happens if you accept to occasionally share your anonymized location?
         Your device will from time to time send your anonymized position to our partner huq.io.
+        Medical data or personally identifiable information is not shared and never will.
-        The solution is 100% user-privacy compliant and has sub-1% battery consumption.
+        The solution is 100% user-privacy compliant and has very low battery consumption.
     </p>

-    <p>Are you still worried? you can opt-out at any time as shown in the next video:</p>
+    <p>Are you still worried? you can opt-out at any time as shown in the video below:</p>

     <p>TODO: add video</p>